sparky0520/1stSem/README.md

 # 1stSem
-COde written in 1st Semester of College
+This repo contains all the code (web development) written by Darsh Jain in his first semester of college.